 The tension between individual and social expression has been a pedagogical preoccupation for me.
 Over the years, I have learned to fuse both expressionistic and social-epistemic rhetoric.
 I incorporate informal instructions, individual freewrites and conferences, interactive exercises and discussion, and collaborative reviews and workshops in all my classes.
 This toggling practice allows me to give students with unique, analytical problems (whether in reading and/or writing) one-on-one attention, yet devote time and energy to group work arrangements for students with multi-varied learning styles.
 For instance, I can help students fix their comma errors, but have the class critique literary content from several angles of vision.
 It also guarantees personal agency in the social construction of knowledge.
 However, I always leave space for questioning, re-envisioning, and destabilizing my old modes of inquiry.
 Like my students, I acquire, evaluate, and analyze information in many ways in my learning process throughout the semester; thus, I have learned how to arrange my learning environments, establish relationships, and build communities by guaranteeing room for considering new insights not cognizant at the beginning of the semester.

 The three-fold, alliterative “respect, response, and revision” paradigm is essential to meaning-making approaches in all my classes.
 Respect, by far, is my most important pedagogical value.
 It is imperative for everyone present in all of my classes to respect one another.
 Respect allows for all students to express themselves in a free, safe, comfortable setting.
 Disagreements are frequent, of course, but they are productive when anchored in understanding and negotiation.
 Conversely, disrespect shuts down democratic exchanges, and results in students either becoming abrasive or reticent.
 Experiences I have had with disrespect come in the following forms: 1) discrimination (i.e., racism, classism, sexism, cissexism, ethnocentrism, heterosexism, and abelism, etc.), 2) devaluation (i.e., essay quality), and 3) rudeness (i.e., lateness and/or cell phone use).
-First, I have taught at very diverse institutions, the State University of New York at New Paltz, the University of Maryland at College Park, Prince George’s Community College, Union County College (Elizabeth), Hunter College (CUNY), Kingsborough Community College (CUNY), Brooklyn College (CUNY), Vassar College, and the Graduate Center (CUNY).
+First, I have taught at very diverse institutions, the State University of New York at New Paltz, the University of Maryland at College Park, Prince George’s Community College, Union County College (Elizabeth), Hunter College (CUNY), Kingsborough Community College (CUNY), Brooklyn College (CUNY), Vassar College, the Graduate Center (CUNY), and Queens College (CUNY).
 I have taught and tutored a diverse student body, mainly populated by ESL speakers.
 I do not let students disrespect others based on their race, class, gender, ethnicity, sexuality, and ability. etc. It is unjust and undemocratic—not to mention it is oppositional to my own world vision, both in the classroom, the library, and my life in general as a social critic.
 Second, I do not let students utter some variation of “that sucked” after others have read reviewed their essays.
 I always encourage students to target one area that worked well and one area to work on for each, being sure to offer constructive criticism.
 Some of the worst moments I have had in the classroom involved teachers offering scathing critiques of my work and my peers’ work.
 I reprimand harshly in such cases.
 The intent should be to encourage, not discourage, and expect improvement.
 Third, lateness and cell phone use are awful forms of interruption; they are exceptionally rude.
 I do not permit either in my classes, and penalize stringently when disobeyed.
 Respect is necessary to promote egalitarian learning.

 Response is another significant component of my teaching philosophy.
 I value the politics of critical voice in all my work, whether in or out of the classroom.
 I am committed to hearing the voices of people who have been silenced—people of color, women, trans people, working-class people, immigrants, queer people, and/or people with disabilities—as part of my own knowledge project.
 I have found that the majority of my community college students taking introduction to composition, introduction to literature, and developmental expository writing (including ESL) have been denied such expression in their high school training due to their marginalized identity locations and placement in courses with overextended, disengaged teachers who do not want to teach.
 Likewise, I have discovered that the majority of my Women’s, Gender, and Sexuality Studies students on the university level can neither communicate nor appreciate their distinct voices.
 I push all of my students to share their opinions, experiences, and insights in student-driven dialogues, rather than merely lecturing them, though lecture also is fundamental to my teaching.
 I encourage them to understand that response, like respect, is necessary for bettering their lives and the greater world in which they live.
 Engagement, including that of professors and students, is responsible for producing a good quality of education and community.
 I think learning always should be a fun, enjoyable, and rewarding undertaking for both students and teachers.